isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/guide/group2.md

 ### Task 2:

-Add a file .feature-to-file to the pojo package.
+Add a .feature-to-file file to the pojo package.
  * Verify that the feature Tile is defined in the Feature Model. * Map the feature Tile to the file Tuple.java.

 ### Task 3:

-add a feature to the .feature-model file, then annotate both functions, namely getWindowWidth() and getWindowHeight(), in a single block ( //Begin[you feature's name] ... both functions logic....//End[you feature's name] ). these functions can be found in the /src/graphics/Window.java file.
+add a feature to the .feature-model file, then annotate both functions, namely getWindowWidth() and getWindowHeight(), in a single block ( //&Begin[you feature's name] ... both functions logic....//&End[you feature's name] ). these functions can be found in the /src/graphics/Window.java file.

 ## Second part: